fairy-fun/chrysalis/private/docs/prose/a_guide_to_getting_started_writing_prose.md

 instead of treating week validation as a one-off special case.

+## Calendar Traversal Display Rules

+When presenting candidate calendar nodes to the user, rendering is layer-aware.

+### Time Layer Rendering

+For `calendar_layer_time` nodes:

+DO NOT use `summary` as the canonical display label.

+The canonical semantic label is resolved via:

+calendar_events.time_label_id
+→ calendar_time_label_classvals

+Traversal/rendering systems MUST resolve and display the canonical time label from:

+calendar_events.time_label_id
+→ calendar_time_label_classvals.label

+API responses SHOULD expose:

+- time_label
+- time_label_code
+- time_sort_order

+when available.

+Example:

+3.1.1 — Early Morning
+3.1.2 — Afternoon

+If no resolved time label exists, fallback rendering is:

+Time {time_index}

+Example:

+3.1.1 — Time 1

+`summary` for `calendar_layer_time` is optional compatibility text only and MUST NOT be treated as the canonical human-readable label.

 ## Deterministic Runtime Traversal

 Book 1 prose insertion is hierarchical runtime traversal.